kjwoo31/UniAD_tiny_train/README.md

 ### Model Structure
 The overall pipeline of UniAD is controlled by [uniad_e2e.py](projects/mmdet3d_plugin/uniad/detectors/uniad_e2e.py) which coordinates all the task modules in `UniAD/projects/mmdet3d_plugin/uniad/dense_heads`.
 If you are interested in the implementation of a specific task module, please refer to its corresponding file, e.g., [motion_head](projects/mmdet3d_plugin/uniad/dense_heads/motion_head.py).

+## TODO List <a name="todos"></a>
+- [ ] All configs & checkpoints
+- [ ] Upgrade the implementation of MapFormer from Panoptic SegFormer to [TopoNet](https://github.com/OpenDriveLab/TopoNet), which features the vectorized map representations and topology reasoning.
+- [ ] Support larger batch size
+- [ ] [Long-term] Improve flexibility for future extensions
+- [x] Fix bug: Unable to reproduce the results of stage1 track-map model when training from scratch.
+[Ref: https://github.com/OpenDriveLab/UniAD/issues/21]
+- [x] Visualization codes
+- [x] Separating BEV encoder and tracking module
+- [x] Base-model configs & checkpoints
+- [x] Code initialization

 ## License <a name="license"></a>